dineshadepu/Obsidian/fem/Cabana/Cabana own solver development.md

 It has following steps:

-1. Setup the package
+1. [x] Setup the package
-2. Create your particle class, write a test
+2. [x] Create your particle class, write a test
-3. Write an integrator, write a test
+3. [ ] Write an integrator, write a test
-4. Write force interaction including the neighbour search functionality
+4. [ ] Write force interaction including the neighbour search functionality
-5. How to write an output file
+5. [ ] How to write an output file
-6. How to write a solver
+6. [ ] How to write a solver
-7. How to take inputs from an input file
+7. [ ] How to take inputs from an input file
-8. Write a final example showing the full implementation which solves the problem
+8. [ ] Write a final example showing the full implementation which solves the problem
-9. Use automan to automate the results
+9. [ ] Use automan to automate the results

 # Step 1: Setup the package
+#cabana/setup_new_package

 Provided the problem statement above, we know what properties our particles need to have.
 They are as following